 Learn about Sierra Health Foundation and The Center programs below.

-CEOs from 19 California foundations are aligning their efforts, resources and influence to improve the lives of boys and men of color.
-Learn more on The Center web site
+CEOs from 16 California foundations are aligning their efforts, resources and influence to improve the lives of boys and men of color.

-Working with community partners to ensure an accurate and fair Census 2020 count in Fresno, Inyo, Kern, Kings and Tulare counties.
-Learn more on The Center web site
+Worked with community partners to ensure an accurate and fair Census 2020 count in Fresno, Inyo, Kern, Kings and Tulare counties.

-Conducting outreach and education activities to help facilitate Medi-Cal enrollment and retention in.
-Learn more on The Center web site
+Conducting outreach and education activities to help facilitate Medi-Cal enrollment and retention.

-Providing Sacramento youth and their families with fun community-building activities, led by community partners throughout the city’s historically under-resourced neighborhoods.
-Learn more on The Center web site
+Providing Sacramento youth and their families with fun community-building activities, led by community partners in under-resourced neighborhoods.

 We publish grant funding opportunities on this web site and in our monthly Partnerships electronic newsletter.